Flexible spending accounts

 |Applicable medical plans||

-3. If you are married and file a separate income tax return, you may only contribute up to $2,500 a year.
+- If you are married and file a separate income tax return, you may only contribute up to $2,500 a year.
 If you are married and file jointly, and your spouse’s employer offers a Dependent (Day) Care FSA, you can contribute a combined total of $5,000.
 Highly compensated employees (HCEs), as determined annually by the IRS, may be subject to a reduced Dependent Care (Day) FSA annual election amount.